9S: Voice acting

-In Japanese, 9S is voiced by Natsuki Hanae with producer Saito finding he was given a difficult job as he has too much dialogue to play.
+In Japanese, 9S is voiced by Natsuki Hanae, with producer Saito finding he was given a difficult job because he has too much dialogue to play.
 For the anime adaptation, 2B's actress Yui Ishikawa enjoyed her dynamic with Hanae due to the bond they share.
-Hanae found the anime unique for displaying a different take on the characters' handling when compared to the original game.
+Hanae found the anime unique for displaying a different take on the characters' handling compared to the original game.

-Localization company 8-4 found it challenging to translate the android dialogue, as it was difficult to balance their supposed lack of emotion with the truth of their highly emotional relationships and distinct personalities.
-Compared to 2B, localizing 9S was easier as he was already written to be more emotive in the Japanese script.
-The team had notes about how to write each character; for example, 9S would speak about things at length, while 2B would be more crisp.
+The localisation company 8-4 found it challenging to translate the android dialogue, as it was difficult to balance their supposed lack of emotion with the truth of their highly emotional relationships and distinct personalities.
+Compared to 2B, localising 9S was easier as he was already written to be more emotive in the Japanese script.
+The team had notes on how to write each character; for example, 9S would speak about things at length, while 2B would be crisper.

-In English, Kyle McCarley voices 9S and found his work in the anime to feel different from the game version as early episodes foreshadow the development 9S is going to have in later parts of the narrative.
-He also highlighted that working for an anime despite having the same story as the video game had different technical inputs.
-This was also affected by COVID-19 pandemic.
+In English, Kyle McCarley voices 9S and found his work in the anime to feel different from the game version, as early episodes foreshadow the development 9S is going to have in later parts of the narrative.
+He also highlighted that working for an anime despite it having the same story as the video game had different technical inputs.
+This was also affected by the COVID-19 pandemic.
 In retrospect, the voice actor found 9S similar to Alm in Fire Emblem but finds that the android is more similar to him.
-McCarley said that while in the start of the game, his character had a happy-go-lucky personality, he becomes corrupted after 2B's death leading him to call 9S "emo Nines".
-While the game highlights the Yorha androids are not allowed to have emotions, 9S is always expressing himself.
-In regards to 9S' corruption, McCarley was assisted by John Ricciardi from 8-4 and was amazed by the story Yoko Taro shows in the game, regarding it as the first time he saw a work from such creator.
-He highly enjoyed 9S's and 2B's relationship, initially disliking the latter's cold treatment to the former until seeing latter scenarios where he was surprised by the plot twists.
+McCarley said that at the start of the game, his character had a happy-go-lucky personality but becomes corrupted after 2B's death, leading him to call 9S "emo Nines".
+While the game highlights that the YoRHa androids are not allowed to have emotions, 9S is always expressing himself.
+In regard to 9S's corruption, McCarley was assisted by John Ricciardi from 8-4 and was amazed by the story Yoko Taro shows in the game, regarding it as the first time he saw a work from the creator.
+He highly enjoyed 9S's and 2B's relationship, initially disliking the latter's cold treatment of the former until later scenes surprised him with plot twists.